 IriTech reserves the right to make changes on this hardware and software with the intent to improve its functionalities.
 Information and specifications contained in this document are subject to change without prior notice and do not represent a commitment on part of IriTech.

-Copyright © 2014 IriTech, Inc. All rights reserved.
+© 2023 IriTech, Inc. All rights reserved.

 Table of Contents